DeLaChance/LearnAnyLanguage/README.md

 ## TODO-list
 - Bugs
-    * Time bar does not start at 0
+    * Button to go to active test
+    * Error when opening list
     * React issues
-    * Final touch
+    * Demo video on Youtube

 - Make it in a docker container + start scripts
 - Code cleanup + refactor

-- Demo video on Youtube